Eldon Coombe: Men's

-Coombe and his Ottawa Curling Club rink of third Keith Forgues, Second Jim Patrick and Lead Barry Provost "dominated the curling scene from the mid 60s to the mid 70s".
-The pinnacle of their career came in 1972 when they won the Ontario British Consols trophy, defeating Bob Woods of Toronto 9-8 at the Earl Armstrong Arena in nearby Gloucester, Ontario.
+The pinnacle of his career came at the Consols that season, when the Coombe rink defeated Bob Woods of Toronto 9-8 on home ice at the Earl Armstrong Arena in the Ottawa suburb of Gloucester.
+The game was won at 2:21 in the morning in front of 1,200 spectators in the first Consols played on arena ice.
 This earned them the right to play at the 1972 Macdonald Brier, Canada's national men's curling championship.
 They were the first rink from the Ottawa area to do so.
 At the 1972 Brier, they finished with a 6-4 record, tied for third place with Alberta and Saskatchewan.